 Assignment for First Paper:

 Even though this will be submitted electronically, the paper should be formatted as if for printing: 6-8 pages, double-spaced, in Times New Roman, 12-point, with 1-inch margins on all sides.
 Do not submit incorrectly formatted papers.
 Put your name, date, and "PHIL301" on the top right of page 1, and number the pages.
-Use MS WORD, meaning a .doc or a .docx file, and submit electronically, as an attachment sent from your bridgew.edu email account.
-This is due in my inbox NLT 9:00 am Monday October 29.
+Use MS WORD, meaning a .doc or a .docx file, and submit electronically via Blackboard.
+If you are having trouble uploading to Blackboard, you may send it as an attachment sent from your bridgew.edu email account.
+This is due NLT 9:00 am Monday October 28.

 Topic: Central to understanding anything else in Plato is his theory of Forms.
 What are the Forms?
 Consider at least two of Plato's arguments discussing the forms: one from the central books of Republic, and one other, perhaps (but not necessarily) the one in the Symposium.
 Compare, critically analyze, and evaluate these arguments, and say first of all what you take Plato to be saying, and second of all whether you find this persuasive.